Loading...

 nmcli connection down "Wi-Fi Home" && nmcli connection up "Wi-Fi Home"

-Cycling the profile forces a clean reapply of settings.
-This is often the fastest way to confirm that the profile is valid and that the device can activate successfully.
+Bringing the profile down and back up forces a clean reapply of settings.
+This is the fastest way to confirm the profile activates cleanly after modification.

 Tooling note